If you’re passionate about films and languages, why not combine them to speed up your journey to language fluency?

 10. The Boat (Das Boot) — 1981 (R)

 The Boat is a classic German movie.
 It is one of the most expensive films ever produced in Germany.

 The film describes how life is for soldiers during the war in the seas.

 It is the story of the German U-boats operating in the Atlantic Ocean during the toughest hours of World War 2.

 For these movies, two complete U-boat submarines were built for the exterior and interior filming.

-The soldiers’ scraggy beards and pale faces depict what life is for soldiers doing battle in the war fronts.
+The soldiers’ scraggy beards and pale faces depict life for soldiers doing battle on the war fronts.
 It is such a touching and engaging movie.